Smartling/wordpress-localization-plugin/readme.txt

 * Fixed possible PHP NOTICE in URL converting

 = 1.2.3 =
-* Minor refactoring and added more logging.
+* Minor refactoring and added more logging
-* Fixed case when translation is not downloaded in case its status is broken in DB (progress = 100% but status = "In Progress").
+* Fixed case when translation is not downloaded in case its status is broken in DB (progress = 100% but status = "In Progress")

 = 1.2.2 =
-* Fixed issue with checking translation progress by cron job.
+* Fixed issue with checking translation progress by cron job

 = 1.2.1 =
-* Added ability to clone content without sending it to translation.
+* Added ability to clone content without sending it to translation

 = 1.2.0 =
 * Fixed bug with shortcodes translation when the quotes of attributes could be broken.
 Shortcodes in source strings are masked and any translatable attribute of shortcode is added for translation as a separate string.
 This fix may change source strings sent to Smartling.
-Content should be resend to Smartling to apply fix.
+Content should be resend to Smartling to apply fix

 = 1.1.11 =
-* New action 'smartling_before_init' is available to tune smartling-connector in runtime.
+* New action 'smartling_before_init' is available to tune smartling-connector in runtime

 = 1.1.10 =
-* Fixed possible issue if translation content is deleted.
+* Fixed possible issue if translation content is deleted
 * Added submission cleanup functionality

 = 1.1.9 =
 * Posts and based on posts (e.g., pages) content translations are created as 'drafts' and converter to 'published' once translation is 100% ready
-* Media with absolute URL from media library (e.g. images) are tracked and also translated.
+* Media with absolute URL from media library (e.g. images) are tracked and also translated
-* Small UI updates on Bulk Submit screen.
+* Small UI updates on Bulk Submit screen
-* Small UI updates on profile edit form screen.
+* Small UI updates on profile edit form screen
-* Small updates on Submission Board screen.
+* Small updates on Submission Board screen
-* Submission 'Failed' status has a tooltip with last error info.
+* Submission 'Failed' status has a tooltip with last error info
-* Connection to Smartling servers is optimized.
+* Connection to Smartling servers is optimized

 = 1.1.8 =
-* Added hierarchy support for categories.
+* Added hierarchy support for categories
-* Added hierarchy support for pages.
+* Added hierarchy support for pages

 = 1.1.7 =
 * Added ability to detect changes in original content for Posts, Pages, Tags, Categories and their derivatives.
-Changes can be  resend to Smartling automatically.
+Changes can be  resend to Smartling automatically
-* Added notification in admin panel for any errors during database migration.
+* Added notification in admin panel for any errors during database migration
-* Optimized Database usage and internal queues.
+* Optimized Database usage and internal queues
 * Fixed bug with incorrect alter database query for utf8 databases found in version 1.1.6
-* Small UI updates and improvements.
+* Small UI updates and improvements

 = 1.1.6 =
 * Added ability to track changes in translations (on Smartling side).
 In other words, Smartling Connector now can detect retranslation in already translated post; categories; etc and redownload updated translations automatically